The Curriculum of the Steiner School - Class 3

 Clocks & Calendars can also be done as its own block (in fact, Jamie York suggests this as a second grade math topic).
 If that's the case, I recommend the following resources:

-I think it would make sense to do a little mini block on Time after the final Old Testament Stories block, where you get to the Babylonian Captivity, since the Babylonians had such an influence on our clocks & calendars
+It would make sense to do a mini block on Time after the final Old Testament Stories block, when you get to the Babylonian Captivity, since the Babylonians had such an influence on our clocks & calendars

 The Babylonians were the ones who divided the day into 24 hours, the hour into 60 minutes, the minute into 60 seconds